zerorisc/expo/hw/ip_templates/otp_ctrl/doc/theory_of_operation.md

 ![Unbuffered Partition FSM](otp_ctrl_unbuf_part_fsm.svg)

-As shown above, the unbuffered partition module has a relatively simple controller FSM that first, if the partition is configured as zeroizable, reads out the zeroization marker.
+As shown above, the unbuffered partition module has a relatively simple controller FSM.
+Upon initialization, and for zeroizable partitions, it first reads the zeroization marker to determine if the partition is zeroized.
-It then proceeds to reading out the digest value (if available and without ECC checks if zeroized) of the partition upon initialization, and then basically waits for TL-UL read transactions to its corresponding window in the CSR space.
+If the partition has a digest, its value is read ignoring ECC if the partition is zeroized.
+When initialization is done it basically waits for TL-UL read transactions to its corresponding window in the CSR space.

 Write access through the DAI will be locked in case the digest is set to a non-zero value.
 Also, read access through the DAI and the CSR window can be locked at runtime via a CSR.